HenryOwenz/polycrypt-rs/README.md

 polycrypt-rs is a multi-language cryptographic library wrapper designed to provide a standardized encryption and decryption solution for organizations dealing with sensitive data, such as Protected Health Information (PHI) in healthcare settings.

+*A systems-level cryptographic library with cross-language FFI capabilities, designed for backend infrastructure and security-critical applications.*

 ## Motivation

 In response to the challenges faced by a healthcare company client with a 100% PHI data layer field encryption requirement, polycrypt-rs was developed to: